nsrau/azure-docs.it-it/articles/active-directory/devices/manage-stale-devices.md

 Per eseguire la pulizia di Azure AD:

 - **Dispositivi Windows 10**: disabilitare o eliminare i dispositivi Windows 10 nell'istanza di AD locale e consentire ad Azure AD Connect di sincronizzare lo stato del dispositivo modificato in Azure AD.
-- **Windows 7/8** : disabilitare o eliminare prima i dispositivi Windows 7/8 in Active Directory locale.
+- **Windows 7/8** - Disable or delete Windows 7/8 devices in your on-premises AD first.
 Non è possibile usare Azure AD Connect per disabilitare o eliminare i dispositivi Windows 7/8 in Azure AD.
-Al contrario, quando si apportano le modifiche in locale, è necessario disabilitare/eliminare in Azure AD.
+Instead, when you make the change in your on-premises, you must disable/delete in Azure AD.

 > [!NOTE]
->* L'eliminazione dei dispositivi nell'istanza locale di AD o Azure AD non rimuove la registrazione nel client.
-L'accesso alle risorse verrà impedito solo usando il dispositivo come identità, ad esempio l'accesso condizionale.
-Leggere altre informazioni su come [rimuovere la registrazione nel client](faq.md#hybrid-azure-ad-join-faq).
+>* Deleting devices in your on-premises AD or Azure AD does not remove registration on the client.
+It will only prevent access to resources using device as an identity (e.g. Conditional Access).
+Read additional information on how to [remove registration on the client](faq.md#hybrid-azure-ad-join-faq).
->* L'eliminazione di un dispositivo Windows 10 solo in Azure AD sincronizza nuovamente il dispositivo dal locale usando Azure AD Connect ma come nuovo oggetto in stato "in sospeso".
-Nel dispositivo è necessaria una nuova registrazione.
+>* Deleting a Windows 10 device only in Azure AD will re-synchronize the device from your on-premises using Azure AD connect but as a new object in "Pending" state.
+A re-registration is required on the device.
->* La rimozione del dispositivo dall'ambito di sincronizzazione per i dispositivi Windows 10/server 2016 eliminerà il dispositivo Azure AD.
-Se si aggiunge di nuovo all'ambito di sincronizzazione, verrà inserito un nuovo oggetto in stato "in sospeso". È necessaria una nuova registrazione del dispositivo.
+>* Removing the device from sync scope for Windows 10/Server 2016 devices will delete the Azure AD device.
+Adding it back to sync scope will place a new object in "Pending" state.
+A re-registration of the device is required.
->* Se non si usa Azure AD Connect per sincronizzare i dispositivi Windows 10, ad esempio usando solo AD FS per la registrazione, è necessario gestire il ciclo di vita in modo analogo ai dispositivi Windows 7/8.
+>* If you not using Azure AD Connect for Windows 10 devices to synchronize (e.g. ONLY using AD FS for registration), you must manage lifecycle similar to Windows 7/8 devices.

 ### <a name="azure-ad-joined-devices"></a>Dispositivi aggiunti ad Azure AD